-Beyond being big on fun, our Engineering programs in the Abilene and Sweetwater region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
-Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼
+Our Engineering programs in the Abilene and Sweetwater region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
+Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

 Calling all Budding Engineers

-Our Engineering programs in the Abilene and Sweetwater region include:
+Sylvan’s Engineering courses in the Abilene and Sweetwater region offer:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.